gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 *  A string literal using normal Ada syntax, or
 *  Any sequence of characters from the set {letters, digits, period, underline}.

-Comment lines may also appear in the definitions file, starting with the usual ``--``, and comments may be added to the definitions lines.
+You may also place comment lines in the definitions file, starting with the usual ``--`` and comments may be added to the end of each definition line.

 .. _Form_of_Input_Text_for_gnatprep: